This site requires a more recent version of Adobe Flash Player to function properly.

 - New companies which are entering the CSD market are smart enough to launch only 'Diet' and 'Natural' beverages.
 The association of the new entrants with healthier products can potentially hurt Dr Pepper Snapple in the long run as the established soft drink companies are perceived for promoting obesity.

 - Dr Pepper has been scaling up production and distribution capacity in North America

 - Dr Pepper Snapple's bottling agreements with PepsiCo and Coca-Cola give it greater foothold in the North American markets.
 The agreements were formed in 2010 for a period of 20 years.
 The agreements give the company access to areas which have typically had low per-capita consumption of Dr Pepper Snapple brands.

 - Dr Pepper Snapple is continuously making distributional gains.
-For instance, in 2011, the company added 43,000 fountain valves and 22,000 cold drink points.
+For instance, the company added 45,000 fountain valves, and increased fountain volume by 3% in 2012.
 Increasing the availability has a tendency to improve consumption.